nest-desktop/nest-desktop/docs/troubleshootings/network.rst

    You can click on model name twice and it opens a dropdown displaying models.

    .. seeAlso::
-      - :ref:`Change node model in network controller <usage-basic_select-model-and-parameters>`.
+      - :ref:`Change node model in network controller <usage-basic-select-model-and-parameters>`.

 How can I modify parameters?
    You will find a list of parameters in the network controller.
    If they are not visible, click on the model selection to check the visibility of the parameters.

    .. seeAlso::
-      - :ref:`Modify parameters in the controller <usage-basic_select-model-and-parameters>`.
+      - :ref:`Modify parameters in the controller <usage-basic-select-model-and-parameters>`.

 How can I reset all parameter values?
    In the context menu of a node or connection you will find the method